cardinalcss/cardinalcss/README.md

 ## Getting started

-You can read the full documentation at [http://cardinalcss.com](http://cardinalcss.com), which provides detailed explanations, examples, and demostrations.
-These docs will improve over time, but there should be enough there to get you started.
+You can [read the full documentation](http://cardinalcss.com) to get started.
+It provides detailed explanations and examples.
+These docs will improve over time, but there is plenty of information already there to digest.

 ## Versioning